 Want to receive this post in your inbox every morning?
 Sign up here.

-The global bond selloff continues, Trump starts to announce his team, and it was a big weekend for deals.
+The pound jumps, Russian pledges help boost oil, and traders are waiting for last month’s Fed minutes.
 Here are some of the things people in markets are talking about today.

 What we’ve been reading

 This is what’s caught our eye over the last 24 hours.